-How to Use LOOKUP Function in Excel (4 Suitable Examples)
+How to Use LOOKUP Function in Excel?

 excel lookup function vector form

-The above screenshot is an overview of the article which represents a simplified application of the LOOKUP function in Excel.
+The above screenshot is an overview of the article, which represents a simplified application of the LOOKUP function in Excel.
 You’ll learn more about the dataset as well as the methods and functions under different criteria in the following sections of this article.

 Introduction to the LOOKUP Function